-The school provides a wide range of supports to children in addition to the regular K- 6 classes, including all-day Kindergarten, Resource Room, a Developmental Learning Center, Quest classes for the highly capable, and an ELL program.
+The school provides a wide range of supports to children in addition to the regular K-6 classes, including all-day Kindergarten, Resource Room, a Developmental Learning Center, Quest classes for the highly capable, and an EL (English language) program.
 Students have access to the YMCA before and after school program as well.
 Our students can access The Boys and Girls Club after school as well as the Morningside tutoring program.

-Evergreen has a variety of after-school programs to choose from, mainly for our intermediate kiddos.
+Evergreen has a variety of after-school programs to choose from, mainly for our intermediate students.
 After-school sports include soccer, volleyball, basketball, flag football, softball, and track.
-Teachers, staff and volunteers run after-school clubs at Evergreen, including a yearbook club, a Bloomsdays training club, an archery club, coding club, Little Makers Club, a Hot Wheels Club, and a Skills Center (or homework club).
+Teachers, staff and volunteers run after-school clubs at Evergreen, including a yearbook club, a Bloomsdays training club, an archery club, coding club, Little Makers Club, Robotics Club, and a Skills Center (or homework club).

 Our school is fortunate to have a wonderful Parent Teacher Organization, and we are grateful for the support we receive from our many parent volunteers.
-Parents help by volunteering in many areas including: classrooms, art projects, fundraising.
+Parents help by volunteering in many areas including: classrooms, art projects, and fundraising.

 Evergreen is a PBIS school, which stands for Positive Behavior Interventions and Support.
-Essentially, at Evergreen we teach our kiddos how to behave—in classrooms, on the playground, in the halls, in the cafeteria, and in other common areas around the building.
-Students are provided feedback for their good work and behavior.
+Essentially, at Evergreen we teach our kiddos how to behave in a school setting—in classrooms, on the playground, in the halls, in the cafeteria, and in other common areas around the building.
+Students are provided feedback for their attention to the expectations.

 Harassment, intimidation, and bullying on the basis of race, color, religion, ancestry, national origin, gender/sex, age, sexual orientation, or disability are prohibited.
 Acts that violate district policies and school rules and regulations shall be cause for disciplinary action, suspension, or expulsion.
 For additional information see Mead School Board Policy 3207.